rundeck/rundeck/docs/en/manual/03-basics.md

 Sometimes it is useful to have a page where just the execution output is displayed separately.
 One purpose is to share a link to others interested in following the output messages.
-Click the "output >>" link in the "Now running" section to go to the execution follow page.
+Click the "Show >>" link in the "Activity" section to go to the execution follow page.

 Also, notice the URL in the location bar of your browser.
 This URL can be shared to others interested in the progress of execution.
 The URL